Joe-Collins-1986/minesweeper/README.md

    ## Repository Framework
    1. Select the repository on GitHub and open with GitPod (green button).
    2. Move JSON file (obtained when setting up APIs using Google Cloud) into GitPod workspace.
-   4. Rename to cred.json
+   4. Rename to cred.json.
    5. Copy client_email from creds file and go to Google Sheets and share the sheet with this copied email to grant access.
    6. Add cred.json file to gitignore.
    7. Create readme_assets folder to store images used in the README file.
    8. Create any additonal .py files requires to store classes or linked functions etc.

    ## Update Repository
-   1. When adding a new feature create a separate branch to work in safely typing into the terminal "git branch 'name of required feature/update'".
+   1. When adding a new feature create a separate branch to work in safely by typing into the terminal "git branch 'name of required feature/update'".
    2. Checkout the branch with "git checkout 'name of required feature/update'".
    3. Make updates and test using "python3 run.py".
    4. Once testing is complete add to Git staging area using "git add ."